 Klöckner & Co’s digitalization strategy aims to eliminate supply and value chain inefficiencies in the steel and adjacent industries.

 We make use of methods such as design thinking, agile product development and the lean start-up approach to design digital solutions for our customers and partners in the shortest possible time.
 First, we go directly to the customer’s premises and evaluate on site how we can create added value.
-Once we have made our evalu-ation, we develop simple prototypes.
+Once we have made our evaluation, we develop simple prototypes.
 The initial prototypes are specifically designed to cover solely the most important functions.
 Together with our customers, we then determine by means of a continuous testing and refinement process whether the tool meets the requirements set.
-This ensures from the very outset that all customer needs are met and only prototypes that have already been validated with customers are devel-oped into solutions.
+This ensures from the very outset that all customer needs are met and only prototypes that have already been validated with customers are developed into solutions.
 Compared with the conventional approach typical of a large corporation, the new working methods have made us significantly faster.
-As a result, we have progressively raised the share of sales made through digital channels from 9% in the first quarter of 2016 to 25% in the fourth quarter of 2018.
+As a result, we have progressively raised the share of sales made through digital channels from 9% in the first quarter of 2016 to 29% in the second quarter of 2019.
 At the same time, we have digitally connected with wholesalers and major steel producers on the procurement side.

-Our digital tools, including online shops, contract portals and order overview tools, have already been integrated into the Kloeckner Connect service portal at many of our country organizations.
-The portal gives both customers and partners a central access point for all tools and data, which they can use much more efficiently than before.
+Our digital tools, such as online shops, contract portals and order transparency tools, have already been integrated into the “Kloeckner Connect” service portal at many of our country organizations.
+The platform gives both customers and partners a central access point for all tools and data, which they are then able to use much more efficiently than before.

-Alongside the digitalization of processes throughout the Group, intelligent use of the data generated is also gaining in importance.
+Alongside digitalization of processes throughout the Group, intelligent use of the data generated is also gaining in importance.
 We have been working with Arago, one of the leading providers of artificial intelligence (AI), in this key area for a number of years.
 AI has already helped us to automate parts of our IT infrastructure through permanent learning processes and continuous self-improvement.
 Going forward, having access to improved data assessments incorporating a wide variety of factors will make it possible to predict demand for steel and price trends with much greater accuracy.
-At the same time, more in-depth analysis of customer behavior will open up additional growth potential.
+At the same time, a more in-depth analysis of customer behavior will open up additional growth potential.

 Platforms such as XOM Materials break up linear supply and value chains by allowing differently positioned market players to connect with each other directly.
-Looking ahead, steel and metal products will therefore be increasingly traded through various digital channels: online shops operated by individual distributors, marketplaces, industry-specific vertical platforms, and cross-sectoral horizontal platforms.
+Looking ahead, steel and metal products will therefore be increasingly traded through various digital channels: online shops operated by individual distributors, marketplaces, industry specific vertical platforms and cross-sectoral horizontal platforms.